Prasenjeet999/GenAI_Chatbot/README.md

 # GenAI_Chatbot: PDFs Conversational Assistant
 GenAI Chatbot that can take your pdf docs and give you insights.

+This project provides a conversational assistant for interacting with PDF files using Google Generative AI.
+With this tool, you can upload PDF files and ask questions based on their content, receiving detailed and accurate responses.

+Watch the demo video below to see the application in action:
 <div align="left">
   <a href="https://www.youtube.com/watch?v=b33nWBskZ10">
     <img src="https://img.youtube.com/vi/b33nWBskZ10/maxresdefault.jpg" alt="Watch the video" style="width:70%; max-width:600px;">
   </a>
 </div>

-This project provides a conversational assistant for interacting with PDF files using Google Generative AI.
-With this tool, you can upload PDF files and ask questions based on their content, receiving detailed and accurate responses.

 ## Features
 - Upload multiple PDF files.
 - Extract and split text from PDF files into manageable chunks.